William F. Galvin: 2008 UOCAVA violation settlement with Department of Justice

-Galvin, as the Massachusetts' Secretary of State, was found to have violated the Uniformed and Overseas Citizens Absentee Voting Act passed in 2002.
-The Office of the Secretary of the Commonwealth, since the law had been enacted, had failed to report and collect the number sent and the number returned of absentee ballots from overseas Military personnel registered to vote in Massachusetts.
-After an investigation by the US Justice Department, a settlement was reached, requiring Galvin to comply with the law.
-The law requires each state (or commonwealth) to report on the ballots no later than 90 days after the date of each regularly scheduled general election for federal office.
-Each state must also make such a report available to the general public.
-The Justice Department's Civil Rights Division enforces the UOCAVA and the Voting Rights Act.
+An investigation by the US Justice Department found that Galvin, as Massachusetts Secretary of State, had violated the Uniformed and Overseas Citizens Absentee Voting Act.
+The Office of the Secretary of the Commonwealth was found to have failed to collect and report data on absentee ballots sent, returned, and cast by overseas citizens and military personnel registered to vote in Massachusetts, as required by the law since amendments in 2002.
+The lawsuit was settled out of court, requiring Galvin to comply with the law.

 2009 lawsuit against stockbroker Robert Jaffe

 On January 14, 2009, Galvin filed suit against Robert Jaffe to compel Jaffe to testify about his role in the Bernard Madoff investment scandal.
-Jaffe, who lives in Weston, Massachusetts, and in Florida, counters that he is actually one of the victims of Madoff.
+Jaffe, who lives in Weston, Massachusetts and in Florida, countered that he is actually one of the victims of Madoff.
 Jaffe is married to Ellen Shapiro, daughter of Boston philanthropist Carl Shapiro.
 Jaffe reportedly convinced the elder Shapiro to invest $250 million with Madoff about 10 days before Madoff's arrest.